alaffin12/stackedit/Bastion.md

 *Relive Past Glory.* You spend time remembering past adventures.
 Gain inspiration each time you complete a long rest during the next week.
 *Hero of Destiny.* Choose one of the following spells: clairvoyance, death ward, find traps, locate creature, magic weapon, remove curse or speak with dead..
 You may cast it once for free during the week.

+#### Advanced Facilities
+**Forge**
+Upkeep: 20 gp/wk
+Upgrades: Smithy
+*Sharpen Weapon.* Prepares the smithy so that when next you return to the bastion you may prepare one of your weapons.
+This weapon will now hold a charge, which when expended will convert any normal hit into a critical hit.
+Up to three charges can be held per weapon (one weapon per customer).
+Costs 250 gp.
+*Fortify Armor.* Prepares the smith so that when you next return to the bastion you may prepare one suit of armor.
+This armor will now hold a charge, which when expended with convert any critical his into a normal hit.
+Up to three charges can be held per piece of armor (one piece of armor per customer).
+Costs 250 gp.
+*Craft Item.* Crafts a mundane item, Which is sold for 15 x 1d6 gp.